gburghardt/hypodermic/README.md

 # Hypodermic

-Hypodermic is a painless dependency injection library for JavaScript.
+Hypodermic is painless dependency injection for JavaScript.
 Really.

 # Usage